Basics for ice cream production

 4. Development of the final structure

-When produced in the ice cream machine, the structure of the ice cream develops better if it is further cooled down in the freezer for 1-2 hours.
-For those in a hurry, this step can also be skipped, but the ice melts quite quickly directly from the machine.
+When made in the ice cream maker, the structure of the ice cream develops better when it is further cooled down for 1-2 hours in the freezer.
+For those in a hurry, this step can also be skipped, but the ice cream melts quite quickly directly from the machine.

 General rules for ice cream production: